Unity (game engine): Annual releases (2017–2023)

-In June 2020, Unity introduced the Mixed and Augmented Reality Studio (MARS), which provides developers with additional functionality for rules-based generation of augmented reality (AR) applications.
+In June 2020, Unity introduced the Mixed and Augmented Reality Studio (MARS), which provides developers with additional functionality for the rules-based generation of augmented reality (AR) applications.
 Unity released Unity Forma, an automotive and retail solution tool, on December 9, 2020.

-Unity acquired Finger Food Advanced Technology Group in 2020, as it aimed to bolster its non-video game uses and offer additional design help to customers.
-The company went public in September 2020, to further expand use of its game engine into industries outside of gaming.

-In June 2020, Unity announced the Unity Editor will support Apple Silicon.
+In June 2020, Unity announced that Unity Editor will support Apple Silicon.
 The first beta version shipped later that year.

-Unity 2021 brought multiple new features such as Bolt, Unity's Visual Scripting system, a new multiplayer library to support multiplayer games, improved Il2cpp runtime performance, Volumetric clouds for the High Definition Render pipeline.
+Unity 2021 brought multiple new features such as Bolt, Unity's Visual Scripting system, a new multiplayer library to support multiplayer games, improved Il2cpp runtime performance, and Volumetric clouds for the High Definition Render pipeline.
 Shadow caching and Screen Space Global Illumination for HDRP.
-For the Universal Render Pipeline it added new features such as point light shadows, Deferred renderer and general core engine improvements and fixes.
+For the Universal Render Pipeline, it added new features such as point light shadows, Deferred renderer, and general core engine improvements and fixes.
 Full Apple Silicon support was also added in Unity 2021.2.
 Unity Hub support for Apple Silicon editors arrived in version 3.0 in January 2022.

-For the year 2022, Unity has come up with some upgrades which involves speed integration to enter play mode and import files, visual search queries and multiselection in the package manager.
-For 2D creators, they've focused on accelerating foundations, import, animation, and physics.
-They have added Sprite Atlas v2, support for PSD extension files and layer management in the 2D PSD Importer, and Delaunay tessellation for 2D physics.
+Changes to Unity 2022 were intended to improve productivity by reducing the time required to enter play mode and import files and implementing visual search queries and multi-selection in the package manager.
+For 2D projects, changes focused on accelerating core software, import, animation, and physics.
+Sprite atlasing was revised.
+Support for PSD extension files and layer management were added to the 2D PSD Importer, and Delaunay tessellation for 2D physics was added.

-Overview
+Unity 6 (2024)

+On November 16, 2023, Unity announced that the next version of the engine would be called Unity 6, reverting to the previous version numbering convention.
+Unity 6 launched on October 17, 2024, with new features including new generative AI tools, called Unity Muse and Unity Sentis.
+The release introduced new workflows for creating online multiplayer content, performance enhancements for web projects, and improved graphic rendering.